4rays/gameflint-shared/README.md

-# GameFlintShared
+# GameflintShared

-Domain types and helpers for GameFlint.
+Domain types and helpers for Gameflint.

 ## Games